 Marlene served on the New Albany Board of Zoning Appeals from 2010-2014.
 In 2014, she was the first woman appointed to the New Albany Planning Commission, where she served until becoming a member of City Council in 2016.
 She is a graduate of the New Albany Citizen Police Academy and of the first class of Leadership New Albany, coordinated by the New Albany Chamber of Commerce.

-As a member of City Council, Marlene has served as Council Liaison to the Board of Zoning Appeals and to the New Albany-Plain Local School District.
-She is currently the Council Liaison to the Inclusion, Diversity, Equity & Accessibility (IDEA) Implementation Panel, to the Community Investment Council and to the New Albany Planning Commission.
+As a member of City Council, Marlene has served as Council Liaison to the Board of Zoning Appeals, the Planning Commission, and to the New Albany-Plain Local School District.
+She is currently a Council Liaison to the Inclusion, Diversity, Equity & Accessibility (IDEA) Implementation Panel, Community Improvement Corporation, and to the New Albany Architectural Review Board.
 She is a member of the Hotel/Motel Bed Tax Grant Committee and serves on the Healthy New Albany Steering Committee and the New Albany Bridges Steering Committee.

 Mike Durik